anetacamo/anetacamo.github.io/cv.md

 <div class="circle"><a href="http://anetacamo.github.io/grid" target="_blank"><img src="/images/movie-search.png" alt="a camera illustration"></a></div>
 ## <a href="http://anetacamo.github.io/grid" target="_blank">Adjustable grid</a>
 <p style="margin-top: 8px; margin-bottom: 12px;">
-Coded adjustuble grid to reuse later.
-When you click style the grid in the corner you can play with they layout.
-Later, I'd like to build this into my own webshop.</p>
+Coded adjustuble grid to reuse later, 2021.
+You can style the grid in the corner and play with they layout.
+Later, I'd like to build this into my own webshop with my illustration.</p>
 <div class="tags"><li>React</li><li>Design</li></div>
 <a href="https://github.com/anetacamo/grid/tree/master">link to repo</a>
 </div>